Skip to content Skip to footer

 Yeah, absolutely.
 I don’t want to ever get into what’s better or what’s worse.
 It’s a personal preference, and I suspect it’s just, “I like being home.”
 But what that means is a bunch of different things.
 It’s not just a geographical place, it’s a value system.
 The particular flavour of making something in Canada just suits me.
 My first day on-set was in Montreal, Quebec, in 1995, so this is the way that I was raised.
 And it was always my aspiration to create in Canada . . .

-We’re All Gonna Die (Even Jay Baruchel), steaming on Crave
+We’re All Gonna Die (Even Jay Baruchel), streaming on Crave

 MEMORABLE ROLES: